 President Obama’s desire to reorient U.S. policy into a partnership with Iran against ISIS has been expressed in letters written to Iran’s Supreme Leader that openly propose such a partnership—if Iran signs a nuclear accord.
 The problem with this is that the spread of Iran’s influence empowers ISIS by encouraging Sunnis to look on ISIS as a shield against sectarian vengeance.

 Iran simply does not have the manpower to rule over all the Sunnis from Baghdad to Aleppo, but nor does Iran have the desire to pacify the Sunni areas by defeating ISIS.
 With control over the strategic areas of southern Iraq, Baghdad, the populated western corridor in Syria, and Lebanon, plus friendly relations with Iraqi Kurdistan, Iran has little interest in the Sunni Arab zones.
-Iran has the decentralized and unthreatening neighbours it always wanted, helplessly dependent on Tehran which can point to the Takfiri Caliphate bearing down on the Alawi- and Shi’a-led governments as the only alternative to Iranian colonization, and the lifeline to Hizballah is kept open to ensure Iran’s global terrorism capabilities, which the Islamic Republic has used to wage war on the West since its inception.
+Iran has the decentralized and unthreatening neighbours it always wanted, helplessly dependent on Tehran which can point to the Takfiri Caliphate bearing down on the Alawi- and Shi’a-led governments as the only alternative to Iranian colonization, and the lifeline to Hizballah is kept open to ensure Iran’s leverage against Israel and global terrorism capabilities, which the Islamic Republic has used to wage war on the West since its inception.

 Local Sunnis are the only force capable of inflicting lasting defeats on ISIS.
 This has been demonstrated by the Syrian rebellion since it began its offensive against ISIS in January 2014, and by the Iraqi tribes during the 2006-07 Awakening.
 This is common sense.
 ISIS operates in the Sunni Arab, and above all tribal, areas of Syria and Iraq.
 If local Sunnis are given the power to take responsibility for their security, they are going to keep ISIS out.
 But if Sunnis are presented with the choice of ISIS or Iran dominating their areas, they are going to tacitly support ISIS.